microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 }
 ```

-> **Spec note**: Window.SetTitleBar in UWP relies on a Composition feature that only exists for
+> **Implementation note**: Window.SetTitleBar in UWP relies on a Composition feature that only exists for
 system Visuals and is not yet supported for WinUI Visuals yet.

 > **Implementation note**: This will be a wrap of the CoreApplicationViewTitleBar.ExtendViewIntoTitleBar